 There were many ADD characteristics that I no longer consider a major problem for me such as, procrastination, poor organization, lack of follow through, reading comprehension, and difficulty completing tasks (due to distractedness).
 I handle all of those things very well now.

-I have other behaviors that I do see as ongoing challenges for me, including a tendency to stop listening, need for mental stimulation, conflict-seeking behavior (because it provides mental stimulation), over-thinking things, a desire to talk things to death, not receiving or misunderstanding an intended verbal message, and well, let’s just call it, brain meltdown.
+I sometimes have other behaviors noted for those with ADD that I do see as ongoing challenges for me.
+These include a tendency to stop listening, a constant need for mental stimulation, conflict-seeking behavior at times because it provides mental stimulation, a tendency for over-thinking things, a desire to talk things to death, or occasionally missing or misunderstanding an intended verbal message.

 I wanted to know if there was a reason behind why I do some of the things I do.
 Still, I took the test twice.

 Before deciding on seeking a formal diagnosis, I marked up a copy of my daughter’s questionnaire one evening at home during the time she was being evaluated.
 I was “off the charts” with ADD based on the scoring model I located with a Google search.
 The therapist administered the second test about a month later and I just barely scored within the ADD classification.
-I told the therapist of my first test and she asked to see it.
-We talked some about things I had overcome in life, like always losing my keys or wallet, how in high school and college I had to have music playing while I studied to occupy my brain so I could concentrate on reading, and how I am successful at building and creating new things, but not so good at keeping them going.
+I told the therapist of my first test, and she asked to see it.
+We talked some about things I had overcome in life.
+For example, always losing my keys or wallet, or how in high school and college I had to have music playing while I studied to occupy my brain so I could concentrate on reading.
+And how I am successful at building and creating new things, but not so good at keeping them going for a long time.

 She asked me a lot of questions about what was going on in my life when I took the two tests.
 She told me that the high-level of stress in my life during my self-administration of the test heightened my ADD traits, while the less stressful time at the administration of her test significantly lessened and almost eliminated the traits.
 This is not uncommon for those with ADD.